vitorgalvao/right-click-workflow/README.md

 Trigger a right-click on Finder files, with the keyboard

-<a href='https://alfred.app/workflows/vitor/right-click'>⤓ Install From the Alfred Gallery</a>
+<a href='https://alfred.app/workflows/vitor/right-click'>⤓ Install on the Alfred Gallery</a>

 ## Usage